ricardoalkain/k8s-scripts/README.md

 - Make the script more "generic".
 Still contains lots of conventions that can/should be replaced by parameters.
 - Make a Bash version of the script to use it in other OS.
+- Option to rollback changes made by the script.